MP for North Bedfordshire

 Shadow Chief Secretary to the Treasury

-Richard Fuller is a Conservative MP for North Bedfordshire, first elected in 2019.
-He currently serves as Shadow Chief Secretary to the Treasury (from 5 November 2024) and has held a range of Treasury and parliamentary committee roles, including a period as Economic Secretary to the Treasury in 2022.
+Richard Fuller is the Conservative MP for North Bedfordshire, first elected in 2019.
+He has held government and committee roles, including a period as Economic Secretary to the Treasury in 2022, and has served on several parliamentary committees.
+Since November 2024 he has been the Shadow Chief Secretary to the Treasury.

 Generated 21 February 2026